ninjaframework/ninja/ninja-core/src/site/markdown/documentation/working_with_relational_dbs/jpa.md

 The default way to operate you persistence units is by using transaction-type=RESOURCE_LOCAL.
 It gives you a lot more control and predictability over what is happening and when stuff gets saved.
-Ninja works best in that mode.
+Ninja works best in that mode because the framework is responsible for setting up/shutting down the JPA's
+<code>EntityManagerFactory</code> and <code>EntityManagers</code> in oppose to JTA mode where
+transactions and <code>EntityManagers</code> are injected/managed by JEE containers.

 If you want to know more about JPA please refer to the official docs at: http://docs.oracle.com/javaee/7/tutorial/doc/persistence-intro.htm .